Su Luopei (Robert Spence) Phonetics with Listening Practice (British), WS 2024/2025

 The third block will involve becoming more familiar with the basic concepts and terminology of Systemic Functional Linguistics and of phonetics and phonology; there will be reading material as well as slide shows.
 The central unit of the sound system of English is the syllable, so we will take the syllable as the point of departure for our explorations.
 We will look at the internal structure of the syllable, and at the larger units in which the syllable functions.
 We will also look at the more abstract phenomena that the sound system of English helps to “realise”, and at the more concrete phenomena that the sound system helps to organise and structure.

 The fourth block will consist of practice in describing and producing the individual consonant and vowel sounds of English as they occur in syllables.
 We will begin with the material world: the anatomical organs of articulation, and the physiology and physics of sound.
 We will then study the differences between the sound systems of English and German.
-These differing systems are projected onto the material world of anatomy and physiology and physics to create the actual phonetic differences that you will need to master: you will learn to hear, and become able to produce, the difference between the English word “happy" and the German word “happy” (which is the same as the difference between the English word “jam” and the English word “gem”) and you will learn to “speak with one voice” in English.
+These differing systems are projected onto the material world of anatomy and physiology and physics to create the actual phonetic differences that you will need to master: you will learn to hear, and become able to produce, the difference between the English word happy and the German word happy (which is approximately the same as the difference between the English word jam and the English word gem) and you will learn to speak with one voice in English.

 The fifth block will involve becoming more aware of what happens when syllables are strung together to form larger rhythmic units.
 Syllables rub against each other at their edges; sometimes sounds adapt to the new environment, sometimes they are simplified or lost.
 Some syllables stand out more than others.
 We will study the functions of these differences and practise their physical manifestations.